Kundrodi

 Kundrodi is a small village in Mundra Taluka in Kachchh District of Gujarat, India, and is located between Anjar and Mundra.
 It is around 40 km from Gandhidham and around 60 km from Bhuj.
 The postal code is 370410.
 Kundrodi is surrounded by Mandvi Taluka towards west, Anjar Taluka towards North, Adipur Taluka towards East and Bhuj Taluka towards North.
-Mandvi, Adipur, Bhuj, Gandhidham are the nearby cities to Kundrodi.
-Kundrodi is very close to the much-coveted Mundra port which is hardly 10 to 15 km from the village.
+Kundrodi is from Mundra port.

 Demographics

-Around 229 families stay in Kundrodi and the total population as per 2011 census of Kundrodi is 986.
-Gujarati is the Local Language here.
-However most people speak Kutchi.